datacontract/datacontract-mcp/README.md

-# Data Contract & Product MCP Server
+# Data Product MCP Server

-An MCP server designed to manage Data Products and Contracts - enabling AI-assisted data discovery, querying, and analysis.
+An MCP server designed to manage Data Products - enabling AI-assists to discover discover and query data products in a governed way.

 ## Overview